-Soneva Fushi is situated on the deserted island of Kunfunadhoo in the UNESCO Biosphere Reserve of Baa Atoll.
+Soneva Fushi is situated on the pristine, tropical island of Kunfunadhoo in the UNESCO Biosphere Reserve of Baa Atoll.
 The landscape is lush with giant twisting trees, creeping vines, palms and plants growing everywhere.
-It’s a perfect habitat for birds too, which can be heard squawking and rustling in the undergrowth.
-You’ll also see lizards, butterflies and even the occasional rabbit.
+The natural habitat has been preserved wherever possible with birds squawking and rustling in the undergrowth along with lizards, butterflies and even the occasional rabbit.
 Yes, there are rabbits living in luxury at Soneva Fushi and, understandably so, they seem very happy indeed.

 The Vegan Food

 It’s hard to know where to start when describing the plethora of vegan dining options at Soneva Fushi.
 We were literally blown away by the plant based food available so where better to begin than at the start of the day with breakfast.
 The vegan breakfast at Soneva Fushi was nothing short of outstanding.
 The choices were immense but at the heart of everything on offer was the fact that all the food is of an exceptional quality.
 There are too many options to ever get bored, which is good because once you check in, you won’t ever want to leave.
 Head to the bakery section and find a whole ‘Vegan Corner’ where freshly baked breads packed with whole grains await alongside vegan croissants and vegan Danish pastries.
 And sat just near these baked delights, in perfect swirls of deliciousness was the ‘fermented coconut butter’.
 It was divine, this buttery spread.
 Luscious.
 Lavish in taste and texture.
 Never in our wildest dreams did we expect vegan croissants and this buttery decadence.